Definition of Gobaku

 Originally, 誤爆 (ごばく, gobaku) means “accidental explosion/bombing”.
 As a slang word, however, it also means “Opps, wrong chat”, i.e. the act of inadvertently sending a message to a wrong chat/person.
 This fiasco usually takes place on a messaging app like LINE/Messenger, and the accident on LINE is called “LINE 誤爆”, for instance.
 It could also happen on social media like Twitter when you have multiple accounts and behave like a different person in each account.
 A common example of it is when famous people inadvertently share a post about their very private life (e.g. photos of their secret partner) on their official account instead of their private/secret one.

-It is said that some people do “fake 誤爆” to express their feelings for their crush.
-For instance, if you have a crush on a girl named Ana, you may send her a “wrong chat” like “I’m so in love with Ana!
-Do you know what she thinks about me?”, pretending that you’ve “accidentally” sent the message to her instead of your friend.
-Although some websites recommend this type of 誤爆 as an “effective approach” to get your crush interested in you, clearly many people will find it quite obvious, awkward and pathetic.
+Apparently, some people do “fake gobaku” to confess their feelings to their crush.
+Let’s say you have a crush on a girl named Ana; to reveal your feelings for her, you send her a “wrong chat” such as “I’m so in love with Ana!
+Do you know whether she has a boyfriend?”, pretending that you’ve “accidentally” sent the message to her instead of your friend.
+While some websites recommend this as an “effective approach” to have your crush interested in you, many people clearly find it quite obvious, awkward and pathetic.

 I texted a wrong person on LINE.
 It was so embarrassing.